gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 about the boy, what his chances are, whether there's anything I can do."
 I shrugged again.
 It was no wonder my shoulders had been so tense last night, with all the shrugging I was doing.
 "Turned out I didn't know as much as I thought I did.
 It kind of got out of control a little.
-No harm done, but..."
-I let my voice trail off.
+No harm done, but…" I let my voice trail off.

 "I see.
-A wild oath, wild magic...
-Anything else to spoil my coffee this morning?"
+A wild oath, wild magic…  Anything else to spoil my coffee this morning?"

 "No, captain."
 It was like being back at Armaq.
 Did you take extra rations,